walterhiggins/WMPJS/book-outline.md

 ## It's a small world

 ### Goal
-Readers learn how to limit the size of the game world and thus make more memory-efficient game worlds.
+Readers learn how to limit the size of the game world and so make more memory-efficient game worlds.
 This is an event-driven refinement of recipe 5.

 ### Concepts introduced